QuadraticPrism/D2CPBotLoadInMacros/README.md

 V1: Requires player to be in orbit before triggering.
 Mouse can be located anywhere.
+Macro bound to F7.